saket/InboxRecyclerView/docs/background_dim.md

 ![dim](images/background_dim.gif)

-`InboxRecyclerView` applies soft dimming on the list when its covered by the page.
-When the content page is pulled and is eligible for collapse, the tint is shifted to the page away to give a visual indication that the page can now be released.
+`InboxRecyclerView` applies soft dimming on the list when it's covered by `ExpandablePageLayout`.
+The dimming is shifted to the page when it's pulled past the collapse threshold, as a visual indication that the page can now be released.

-By default, a black tint with a maximum alpha of 15% is applied on the list items.
+By default, a black dim with an alpha of 15% is applied on the list.
 This can be customized by using,

 ```kotlin
 recyclerView.dimPainter = DimPainter.listAndPage(color = Color.WHITE, alpha = 0.65F)